 New content is being added all the time, with major Marvel film Black Widow just released, as well as Pixar newbie, Luca.
 But you also don't want to miss the new animated Star Wars series The Bad Batch or the programming added from Star, which includes shows like Desperate Housewives and The X-Files.

-Disney Plus also has content from Fox (such as The Simpsons) plus films and TV from Star Wars, Marvel, Pixar and National Geographic.
-That's a whole lot of content, adding up to over 500 movies and 7,500 TV episodes, and Disney has plans to add an additional 100 titles every year!
-That's enough to get you through plenty of wintery days and nights.
+Disney Plus also has a bunch of content from Fox (such as The Simpsons) plus films and TV from Star Wars, Marvel, Pixar and National Geographic.
+It's a seriously diverse platform, adding up to over 500 movies and more than 7,500 TV episodes.
+And given Disney plans to add an additional 100 titles every year, it'll only get better.

 Get Disney Plus right now

 But is Disney Plus worth getting?
-To help you decide, we've put together all you need to know on this page, from how to get Disney Plus in the UK and US, how to watch Disney Plus, what the service includes now and what's coming up, plus which devices work with Disney Plus.
-What we do know for sure is that if you like feel-good movies and fantastic TV shows, Disney Plus has hundreds of hours-worth of great content for you to delve in to.
+To help you decide, we've put together this guide explaining how to get Disney Plus in the UK and US, how to watch Disney Plus, what the service includes now (and what's coming up), and which devices work with Disney Plus.
+What we do know for sure is that if you like feel-good movies and fantastic TV shows, Disney Plus has hundreds of hours' worth of great content for you to delve into.
 And running at 4K HDR, it will all look exquisite no matter the device you watch it on.

 If you want to make extra sure you're getting the best experience watching your favourite Disney Plus TV shows and movies, make sure you've got one of the best monitors or most powerful laptops to watch them on.

 In short, there's a lot!
 Disney owns Star, Star Wars, Marvel, Pixar, Fox, and National Geographic, so straight off the bat, there's a huge amount on offer to subscribers.
 Also, most of the films that are set in the Avengers universe are also on Disney Plus, except for some that involved different studios to Disney, such as Spider-Man.